Copeman-1/cm-core/README.md

-# W.I.P This Framework is stil in the very early stages
+# W.I.P This Framework is still in the very early stages

 A lightweight, high-performance FiveM framework built from the ground up with modern features and developer experience in mind.